Kilvert Inspired Walks in the Area

 Walk 1 – On Foot Round Llowes Common (About 2 miles)

 We started this walk at Clyro filling station which meant that the walk was just under three miles, going through Clyro, up to Llowes Common, and back down a pretty lane taking us down past Clyro School.
 There are lovely views across to Hay and Llanigon and the Black Mountains.
-See the link to the PDF for more detail of this walk --> |
+(Walked in February 2026) |

 Walk 1 - On Foot Round Llowes Common